BioXiao/BrainMap/analysis/Tug1_vs_WT_Adult/Tug1_vs_WT_Adult.md

-This file shows the wt-v-ko comparison for Manr.
+This file shows the wt-v-ko comparison for Tug1.

 Cuff overview: